nisheed2440/useful-module/README.md

 npm link
 ```

 This would link the `useful-module` to the global node_modules folder without the need for publishing it to the global npm registry.
-Next run

 ## Next move to ["Part 2"](https://github.com/nisheed2440/useful-app)